Particular/docs.particular.net/nservicebus/sagas/analyzers.md

 When a saga receives a message, it can be convenient and even tempting to insert the whole thing into the saga data.

-However, this creates unintended couling between the saga data and the message contract.
+However, this creates unintended coupling between the saga data and the message contract.

 The saga data class is wholly owned and managed by the saga, and represents the internal stored state of that saga.
 It must be able to be stored to disk and reloaded perhaps minutes, hours, or even days/years later.
 It must be durable.